bragr05/Example_Authentication_With_Session/README.md

 3. A small database in Json format in the file `bbdd.js`, this is loaded **in memory** to manipulate it by the operations.

 #### Libraries
-- `Nodemon`: To avoid having to restart the server every time the server is changed
+- `Nodemon` : To avoid having to restart the server every time the server is changed
--  `Express`: This project uses the Node.js express library to handle HTTP requests and responses.
+-  `Express` : This project uses the Node.js express library to handle HTTP requests and responses.
 - `Dotenv` : For manipulation of environment variables (*see the .env.example file to know which environment variables are needed*)
+- `Nanoid` : To generate the sessionIDs ([More information click here](https://www.npmjs.com/package/nanoid))
+- `cookie-parser` : To be able to read cookies from the request ([More information click here](https://www.npmjs.com/package/cookie-parser))

 #### How to use
 1. Download or clone the project with git.